 The Boseman Family’s Battle

-Kevin Boseman, 48, Chadwick’s older brother, recently took to social media to share news of his own battle with colon cancer—and the news of his 2-year remission anniversary on October 14.
+Kevin Boseman, 48, Chadwick’s older brother, recently took to social media to share news of his own battle with colon cancer.
+He also shared the news of his 2-year remission anniversary on October 14.
 A dancer and choreographer based in New York City, Kevin quietly underwent four rounds of chemotherapy after his diagnosis in 2018.

 Kevin explained that he wanted to share his own news now, “because while it’s been a year of profound loss and tragedy for so many of us, this is good news.”
 Kevin went on to add, “I hope you’re smiling and shouting with me.
 Cancer is something most of us have no control over.
 We can only control our responses to it, which includes being proactive about our healthcare both physically and mental.”
 Finally, he encouraged his followers to prioritize their own health, concluding with